FrigoEU/psc-ide-vim/README.md

 * :PSCIDEtype : Returns the type of the expression under the cursor (Doesn't support fully qualified names).

 ![:PSCIDEtype gif](http://frigoeu.github.io/gifs/type.gif)
 * :PSCIDEapplySuggestion : Automatically applies suggestions provided by the compiler.
 This uses the syntastic syntax checker, so syntastic is required for this to work.
-Errors/warnings are marked as "Style" errors, which have use the "S>" by default, while normal errors/warnings use ">>" by default
+Errors/warnings with suggestions are marked as "Style" errors, which have use the "S>" by default, while normal errors/warnings use ">>" by default

 ![:PSCIDEapplySuggestion gif](http://frigoeu.github.io/gifs/applysuggestion.gif)
 * :PSCIDEcaseSplit : Splits variables in a function declaration into its different constructors.
 Will probably get improved soon so you don't have to input the type yourself